NHCD Earns 2019-2020 Military Friendly® School DesignationFebruary 13, 2019

 - Are you currently employed?

-Answers to the first four questions help the Career Counselor determine what benefits you are eligible for, and for how much of the costs.
+Answers to the first four questions help the Career Counselor determine what benefits you may be eligible for, and for how much of the costs.
 The last question helps them help you figure out how to schedule classes around your work commitments.

 What Kind of Benefits are Available?

-The Veterans Administration makes two basic programs available to returning veterans.
+The Veterans Administration makes funding programs available to returning veterans.

 Matczynski, a Certifying Individual for the Veterans Administration for more than seven years, says that the two most often asked questions from veterans are whether the GI bill will pay for their tuition, and whether they can receive full BAH benefits for attending the school they wish to.
 Based on how many years they served and other elements, that answer can very often be “yes!”